 - If you are used to having potatoes with your meals, replace them with more vegetables or try things such as celeriac mash or butternut squash wedges

-- Instead of sugar, switch to sweeteners such as Stevia, Erythritol or Xylitol – these can be used to replace sugar in baking as well as everyday use
+- Instead of sugar, switch to sweeteners such as Stevia, Erythritol or Xylitol – these can be used to replace sugar in baking as well as in everyday use

 - Milk from cows is quite high in carbs due to the sugar lactose so try coconut or almond milk